Resources to assist investigators to open and conduct clinical trials, as well as increase the number of investigator-initiated trials implemented.

 Stage 2a: Idea generation to protocol development (closed)

-For further information regarding the program, contact Kate Khamly, Program Manager, phone 03 8559 8872.
+For further information regarding the program and application support, contact Kate Khamly, Program Manager, phone 03 8559 8872.